Ear tube surgery for treating chronic ear infections

 According to estimates from the American Academy of Otolaryngology – Head and Neck Surgery, ear tube surgeries are performed on over 500,000 children every year.
 This makes ear tube surgeries one of the most common procedures used to help children.
 In addition, ear tubes are regularly used to help adult patients with their hearing and ear health.

+What are ear tubes?
 Ear tubes, also known as pressure equalization tubes or simply PE tubes, are most commonly used to treat chronic or recurrent middle ear infections (acute otitis media), fluid buildup within the ear and hearing loss.

 Ear tubes are small plastic or metal tubes that are surgically inserted into the eardrum.
 Ear tubes help drain the built-up fluid that can cause pain, hearing loss and infections.

 Left untreated, chronic ear infections can lead to long-term hearing loss and cause trouble for children hitting developmental milestones, like walking and talking.
-Our board-certified ENT doctors use the latest techniques and technologies to help treat ear conditions that affect children and adults.
+Our board-certified

 We’re here to help relieve the pain and frustration caused by hearing loss, recurrent ear infections and other chronic problems impacting the health of your ears.
 Our doctors will work with you and your family to find the most effective treatment options for you or your child.